fpcorso/litesurveys-wordpress-plugin/readme.txt

 == Screenshots ==

 1. An example LiteSurveys slide-in survey.
-2. The settings page within the WordPress plugin.
+2. Surveys admin page showing your surveys, which are active, and how many submissions each has.

 == Changelog ==